-Eugenio Herrero, Executive Director of PoGo sees the partnership as a major step forward in the development of our network: “We are delighted to be forming this strategic partnership with Kew Green Hotels,” says Eugenio.
-“We are looking forward to working with such a like-minded team who share our values and commitments to customer experience and sustainability.
+Stuart Douglas, Executive Director at PoGo sees the partnership as a major step forward in the development of our network: “We are delighted to be forming this strategic partnership with Kew Green Hotels,”.
+He goes on to say “We are looking forward to working with such a like-minded team who share our values and commitments to customer experience and sustainability.

 “The result of this partnership will be a major boost to EV drivers across the UK and a major benefit to the hotels in meeting the needs of their guests.
 We are excited to get started.”